-The California Immigrant Policy Center (CIPC) leads ground-breaking research at the intersection of organizing and communications to facilitate transformative narrative change.

-CIPC has a long history of conducting, contributing to, and using innovative, values-based public opinion and messaging research to shape media narratives and win statewide policy campaigns.
+The California Immigrant Policy Center (CIPC) leads groundbreaking research at the intersection of organizing and communications to facilitate transformative public opinion change.
+Its current work draws on a long history of conducting, contributing to, and using innovative, values-based public opinion and messaging research to shape media narratives and win statewide policy campaigns.

-Over the past decade the team has led and supported opinion research relating to the involvement of local law enforcement in deportations, access to health care for immigrants who are undocumented, and exploring new avenues to challenge the criminalization of people who are immigrants.
+Over the past decade, the team has led and supported opinion research relating to the involvement of local law enforcement in deportations, access to health care for immigrants who are undocumented, and exploring new avenues to challenge the criminalization of people who are immigrants.
 More recently, it has broadened its impact to include narrative capacity-strengthening and power-building among immigrant rights advocates across California and nationwide.

-Since Fall 2017, CIPC has incubated one of the broadest and deepest immigration messaging research projects in the country.
-The Immigration Strategic Messaging Project (ISMP) is a collaborative, multi-state research effort to broaden and deepen understanding of American attitudes toward immigrants and develop evidence-based messaging strategies that change the conversation.
-With strategic direction from an Executive Committee of national, statewide, and local movement leaders, this team has pioneered proven strategies to break through polarization on perennial narrative challenges.
+Between 2017 and 2021, CIPC incubated one of the most expansive immigration messaging research projects in the country.
+The Immigration Strategic Messaging Project (ISMP) was a collaborative, multi-state research effort to broaden and deepen understanding of American attitudes toward immigrants, and develop evidence-based messaging strategies that change the conversation.
+With strategic direction from an Executive Committee of national, statewide, and local movement leaders, the team pioneered proven strategies to break through polarization on perennial narrative challenges.